tbreuss/mithril-by-examples/examples/parent-child-communication.md

 layout: layouts/example.html
 ---

-Parent-child communication where a child changes the parent.
+This example demonstrates parent-child communication where a child changes the parent.
+This is one of the basic concepts in Mithril.js, of how to communicate between child and parent components.

 ## JavaScript